FACTBOX-Tennis-Andy Murray v Stan Wawrinka - 2017 record

-June 9 A look at the 2017 records of Briton Andy Murray and Stan Wawrinka of Switzerland ahead of their semi-final at the French Open on Friday (prefix number denotes seeding):
+June 9 (Reuters) - A look at the 2017 records of Briton Andy Murray and Stan Wawrinka of Switzerland ahead of their semi-final at the French Open on Friday (prefix number denotes seeding):

 1-ANDY MURRAY(record at ATP events and grand slams in 2017)